marcin-jozwikowski/easy-admin-pretty-urls/README.md

   ```

 * ### Define routes manually
-  Instead of defining a `pretty_routes` routes to automatically parse all classes in a directory you can ceate routes that will replace your default EasyAdmin CRUD actions.
+  Instead of defining a `pretty_routes` routes to automatically parse all classes in a directory you can create routes that will replace your default EasyAdmin CRUD actions.

   ```yaml
   pretty_foobar_index: